When there is any major weather event, we will provide assistance, practical support and information as soon as it is safe and appropriate to do so.

 Protecting your home from floods

-For practical advice on what to do to protect yourself and your property during and after a flood view the Environment Agency leaflet 'What to do before, during and after a flood' or find out how to protect your home from floods on the Environment Agency flooding website.
+For practical advice on what to do to protect yourself and your property during and after a flood view the Environment Agency leaflet 'What to do before, during and after a flood' or find out how to protect your home from floods on the Environment Agency website.

 Public Health England